 And here’s the Interview with Steve Kaufmann

 You speak 17 languages and counting, which is quite an achievement.
-But in how many of those languages are you able to comfortably take phone calls?
-I.e.: someone calls you and you’re immediately able to hold a decent conversation.
-In what languages could you do this right now if necessary?
+But in how many of those languages are you able to take phone calls comfortably?
+I.e., someone calls you, and you’re immediately able to hold a decent conversation.
+In what languages could you do this right now, if necessary?

 How did LingQ come about?
 And was it inspired by how you think languages should be learned?

-Apart from LingQ, what are you favorite language learning tools and resources, and why?
+Apart from LingQ, what are your favorite language learning tools and resources, and why?